| Safe Haskell | None |

 assumeSynchronizedC :: (Monad m, KnownRate r, HasDuration d, Num s, CanBeTicks r t) => ConduitM (SyncStream i p d) (Stream i s (Ticks r t) p d) m () Source #

-Remove the sequence numbers and time stamps from a Stream
+Remove the sequence numbers and time stamps from a Stream.

-It's much more explicit to use a SyncStream
+It's much more explicit to use a SyncStream instead of a Stream.

-the sequence numbers and time stamps, using SyncStream
+the sequence numbers and time stamps, using SyncStream indicates to users

 of that library, that the function does not handle any gaps and/or out of order